• Menu

 Endless powder, gnarly chutes, cheap(ish) tickets, and only 20 minutes from your doorstep/the bar – it’s what every skier dreams of.
 Except it’s not a dream.
 It’s Bridger Bowl, and it’s the reason many Montana State University students chose to go to school in Bozeman.
 It’s also the reason classrooms will be half empty after a night of heavy snowfall.

 Bridger’s size, difficulty, and snowfall put it on par with the big Montana ski resorts, but without all the trappings (or price tag) of a destination resort.
-It’s one of a handful of non-profit ski hills in the U.S. and so in spite of its popularity, it is still a no-nonsense ski area that attracts more season pass holders than tourists.
+It’s one of a handful of non-profit ski hills in the U.S., so in spite of its popularity, it is still a no-nonsense ski area that attracts more season pass holders than tourists.

 The other thing about Bridger is that it appeals to all kinds of skiers.
 Several easy groomers branch off the Virginia City and Sunnyside lifts, while the Bridger lift accesses the big bowls and hair-raising double black diamond chutes.
 Got an avalanche transceiver and nerves of steel?
 The Schlasman lift takes experts to The Ridge, an area once only open to backcountry powderhounds.